Notes for Teachers

 Education Business Partnerships.
 Your local education business partnership may be supporting this competition.
 They will also have good ideas on how to make the best use of help from companies and will help to co-ordinate activity.

 International Collaboration – many schools already partner with overseas schools, this could a be good opportunity to develop a joint innovation project and strengthen those links.
-We have also set up links with partner schools in Australia and we can put you in touch with them if you wish.
-These will be assigned on a first come, first served basis.

 Consider using Skype, WebEx ,email to engage with your collaboration partner via scheduled call, this would also provide great material for the Innovation Log submission.